theothertomelliott/cli-pong/README.md

 # CLI Pong

-A golang version of Pong built using [Termbox](https://github.com/nsf/termbox-go).
+A Go implementation of Pong built using [Termbox](https://github.com/nsf/termbox-go).

 [![asciicast](https://asciinema.org/a/112276.png)](https://asciinema.org/a/112276)